Biometric Identification of British passport holders (EES) and ETIAS Visa-Waiver Scheme for entering the Schengen Area 2025 - 2027

 On the bright side once you are in the system, passing through immigration controls should be much quicker than the current passport stamping procedures and officials would only likely check either your facial scan or your fingerprints

-UK residents make just under 10 million visits to France each year it is reported so that is an awful lot of time-consuming biometric registration to organise and travellers should expect delays, possibly VERY long delays of many hours.
+UK residents make just under 10 million visits to France each year it is reported so that is an awful lot of time-consuming biometric registration to organise and travellers should expect delays.

 If that wasn't bad enough travellers using the M20 for Dover and Folkestone Eurotunnel can expect more frequent delays in both directions owing to the use of Operation Brock, the motorway contraflow system in place to regulate heavy freight and car traffic especially when at a standstill.
 This includes closure of the motorway at night for the concrete blocks to be placed.
 Motorists can and should automatically check the status of Operation Brock before setting out to help accurately estimate their travel and port check-in times. https://nationalhighways.co.uk/travel-updates/operation-brock.